 It was the 2nd day in Pangkor and frankly speaking, we started to get bored.
-The hotel room, the food and the pool was in a sorry state but then again, this is something we need to accept if we wanted some things to be free.
-Couple that with frequent blackouts and crowded beach and it does not look too good.
-Having nothing much to do was however a blessing in disguise, we managed to catch-up on our sleep.
+The hotel room, the food and the pool were in a sorry state but then again, this is something we need to accept if we wanted some things to be free.
+Couple that with frequent blackouts and crowded beaches and it does not look too good.
+Having nothing much to do was however a blessing in disguise, we managed to catch up on our sleep.

-There was rain that night, so walking by the beach after drinking had to be “cancelled”.
-I probably had more than usual – something that I need to get over the boredom in the island.
+There was the rain that night, so walking by the beach after drinking had to be “cancelled”.
+I probably had more than usual – something that I need to get over the boredom on the island.

 The next day, we were up early – it was the day we were leaving Pangkor.
 We had breakfast and spend time “clearing” up the room.
 There were “tonnes” of unwashed clothes to be packed and some of them were still wet.
 Thankfully we had extra plastic bags around to pack these wet clothes.